anniefenton/milestone-project-1/README.md

 2. #### Developer

 The developer wants to build her skillset by designing this website.
-She wants to create a fit-for-purpose, fully functioning site that would add to her portfolio of work.
+She wants to create a fit-for-purpose, fully functioning site that would add to her portfolio of work and showcase her eye for design.

 ### User Stories

+As a new customer and forager I want:

+- to learn about foraging in my local area.
+- to learn more about the organisation and their values.
+- a website in which I can easily see the dates, times, and locations of walks.
+- to be able to sign up to the mailing list and find the organisation's social links.
+- to see the pricing of these walks.

+As a returning customer and forager I want:

+- a website in which I can easily see the dates, times, and locations of walks.
+- the ability to see images of commonly foraged plants on the website.

+As a potential guide I want:

+- to find out about the organisation's values and interests to see if they match up to mine.
+- to see the schedule of current walks to see if I could add to it.
+- To register my interest as a new guide.

 ### Design Choices
 #### Color
+greens, naturual colours
 #### Font
+sans-serif - friendly and informal
 #### Icons
+trees
 #### Styling
+bold landing page - stepping into a forest
 #### Backgrounds
 #### Images
+trees, forests, nature

 ### Wireframes

 ## Features

+- A bold landing page to simulate the user 'stepping into' a forest and the site.
+This would only feature once when entering the site and the navigation links wouldn't direct to this to maintain a smooth user experience.
+- A header featuring the logo and navigation links of the site
+- An 'About us' page where users find out about the organiation

 ### Existing Features
 ### Features left to implement
 - Area for existing guides to manage their walks, profiles etc.